jbstand/RES-2021-Labo-HTTPInfra/README.md

 # Docker Container running multiple servers and a dynamic proxy with load-balancing to distribute the traffic and a cluster management

-# Docker Container running multiple servers and a dynamic proxy with load-balancing (sticky session) to distribute the traffic.

-- ## Docker Container running multiple servers and a dynamic proxy with load-balancing (sticky session) to distribute the traffic.
+- ## Docker Container running multiple servers and a dynamic proxy with load-balancing to distribute the traffic and a cluster management.

   + [Description](#description)
   + [Configuration](#configuration)